 Instructions

-- Add avocado or olive oil to a large pan and heat to medium heat.
+- Heat avocado or olive oil in a large pan over medium heat.

 - Optional- serve with slices of blood oranges.